bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 #### **Step 2.3**

-In a few sentences, what would it take to fully resolve the genome?
+In a few sentences, what would it take to accurately reconstruct the sequence of the genome?

 ### Exercise 3: Why Genomics?